NCEAS/metacat/README.md

 ## Release Notes

+### Release Notes for 2.15.0
+New features and bugs fixed in this release:
+* Support non-XML metadata objects in Metacat
+* Enforce the node replication policy in the MN.replicate method
+* Fix the bug of incorrect geohash
+* Fix the bug of incorrect collectionQuery
+* Change the default order to dateModified for the listObject method
+* Remove extra logged event in the MN.update method

 ### Release Notes for 2.14.1
 New features and bugs fixed in this release:
 * Support new XML schemas for collections-1.1.0 and portals-1.1.0